 When it came to the cake cutting, we had two cakes, the one from my in-laws and one from my family.
 I loved how my in-laws matched my cake to my saree and I love how my cake had the tradition cinipaan details to it like the paan and betel nuts.
 We cut into both cakes, but ended up eating the fresh cream cake as I do love a good fresh cream slice.
 However it went so fast, that I didn’t even get a chance to keep a full slice to myself!

 After everyone ate, we both posed together for pictures and cut the cake together.
 He also put my engagement ring on, however I didn’t exchange rings with him.
 Traditionally at Bengali engagement parties, the couple both exchange rings.
 The girl wears the engagement ring and then the groom wears his wedding band.
 After the engagement, the bride’s side sometimes take the wedding band back and then give it again on the wedding day.
 I just couldn’t get my head around that, or putting a separate band on my fiance.
-I only wanted to exchange wedding bands once, and that was on my wedding day, the guy is meant to put an engagement ring on the bride, not the other way round!
+I only wanted to exchange the moissanite wedding bands once, and that was on my wedding day, the guy is meant to put an engagement ring on the bride, not the other way round!
 I disagreed with the practice and decided not to do it regardless of any opinions.

 I actually also fitted in a mini photoshoot with my then fiance before the actual party.
 Honestly, I was running around like a headless chicken that day, so I don’t know how I managed to fit that in.
 But I am so glad I did, and would highly recommend it to anyone who can fit in as you can capture private memories from the day which usually are really hard to get on the cinipaan day as the bride and groom are kept apart for most of the day (as they are not yet wed).
 If you are thinking of making it a professional shoot then it would be worth getting the DFW Photographers in to make sure the photos are well shot.

 Me and my Daddy later on in the day